Chart Color Schemes

 Thamarrurr features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.1% of all households, including 50.4% couples with children, 13.8% couples without children, and 18.4% single parent families.
-Non-family households constitute the remaining 12.9%, with lone person households at 11.4% and group households comprising 3.0%.
-The median household size is 4.8 people, which is larger than the Rest of NT average of 3.5.
+Family households comprise 87.1% of all households, including 50.4% couples with children, 13.8% couples without children, and 18.4% single parent families.
+Non-family households account for the remaining 12.9%, with lone person households at 11.4% and group households at 3.0%.
+The median household size is 4.8 people, larger than the Rest of NT average of 3.5.

 Frequently Asked Questions - Households